frontenddogma/web-development-glossary/manuscript/w.md

 : An idea from _The Pragmatic Programmer_, a disadvantage with WYSIWYG tools.

 What You See Is What You Get
 : A system where editing software allows content to be edited in a form that resembles its appearance when printed or displayed as a finished product, such as a printed document, web page, or slide presentation.
-WYSIWYG implies a user interface that allows the user to view something very similar to the end result.
+WYSIWYG implies a user interface that allows the user to view something similar to the end result.
 In general, WYSIWYG means the ability to directly manipulate the layout of a document without having to type or remember names of layout commands.
 The actual meaning depends on the user’s perspective.&nbsp;[†](#w-wysiwyg)

 WHATWG
 : → Web Hypertext Application Technology Working Group